hyperledger-archives/indy-sdk/doc/design/wallet/wallet-design.md

 /// wallet_handle: wallet handle (created by open_wallet)
 /// type_: allows to separate different record types collections
 /// id: the id of record
-/// tags_json: the new record tags used for search and storing meta information as json:
+/// tags_json: the record tags used for search and storing meta information as json:
 ///   {
-///     "tagName1": "tag value 1", // string value
+///     "tagName1": <str>, // string tag (will be stored encrypted)
-///     "tagName2": 123, // numeric value
+///     "tagName2": <int>, // int tag (will be stored encrypted)
+///     "~tagName3": <str>, // string tag (will be stored un-encrypted)
+///     "~tagName4": <int>, // int tag (will be stored un-encrypted)
 ///   }
+///   Note that null means no tags
+///   If tag name starts with "~" the tag will be stored un-encrypted that will allow
+///   usage of this tag in complex search queries (comparison, predicates)
-///   Note that null means no tags extern pub fn indy_update_wallet_record_tags(command_handle: i32,
+///   Encrypted tags can be searched only for exact matching extern pub fn indy_update_wallet_record_tags(command_handle: i32,
                                              wallet_handle: i32,
                                              type_: *const c_char,